intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

   NAME                                      CAPACITY  ACCESS MODES  RECLAIM POLICY  STATUS     CLAIM                 STORAGECLASS  REASON  AGE pvc-873db395-c6c3-4cc5-9ba0-0b56f0f37329  1Gi       RWX           Retain          Available                        azurefile             84m

-The existing *pv* can now be used by a new IOM Helm release.
+The existing *pv* is now *Available* again and can now be used by a new IOM Helm release.
 As now an existing *pv* is used, the *static provisioning* method has to be activated.
 The according configuration snippet has to look like this.
 Please note, that additionally to the name of the *pv* also the correct *storage-class* of the *pv* has to be set.